git-lfs/git-lfs/docs/api.md

 * 201 - The object was uploaded successfully.
 * 403 - The user has **read**, but not **write** access.
 * 404 - The repository does not exist for the user.
+* 405 - PUT method is not allowed.
+Use an OPTIONS or GET pre-flight request to get the current URL to send a file.

 ## Callbacks